GammaStrategies/eulerswap-delta-neutral-strategy/README.md

 These results demonstrate strong and stable fee capture, with robust risk-adjusted performance under volatile market conditions.

-## 4. Why EulerSwap Would Perform Even Better
+## 4. Conclusion

-We believe the strategy would **outperform on EulerSwap** for the following reasons:
+We believe the **target strategy would outperform the proxy strategy** for the following reasons:

-### ✅ Better Auto-Hedging
+### ✅ Better delta neutralization

-- Because each LP defines their own liquidity curve, one can **intentionally favor delta-neutralizing trades** by tuning slippage asymmetry.
+- Because each market maker defines their own liquidity curve, one can aggressively favor delta-neutralizing swaps by tuning slippage asymmetry **without being diluted by others**
-- Unfavorable flow can be passively filtered via steep slippage.
+- EulerSwap's **continuous liquidity** allows finer control over concentration

-### ✅ Superior Capital Efficiency
+### ✅ Superior capital efficiency

-- No idle assets: funds are either earning interest (lent) or deployed (LP'd).
+- No idle assets: **all assets are earning interest** (lent)
-- Native leverage is possible via Euler's lending market.
+- Native **leverage** is possible via EulerSwap JIT liquidity engine

-### ✅ Continuous Liquidity

-- Unlike Uniswap v3, EulerSwap does not use discrete ticks.
-- This allows **finer control over concentration** and **more capital-efficient positioning**.

----

-We conclude that while the proxy strategy on Uniswap v3 offers robust empirical validation, its theoretical performance would be **even stronger when executed natively on EulerSwap**.
+We conclude that while the proxy strategy on Uniswap v3 offers robust empirical validation, **the target strategy on EulerSwap would perform even better**.